Maple Mustard Glazed Salmon

 Step 02

-In a small bowl, stir together maple syrup, dijon mustard, and minced garlic until well combined.
-Set some aside in a separate bowl for serving later.
+In a small bowl, whisk together the maple syrup, dijon mustard, and minced garlic until well combined and smooth.
+If desired, set aside a small portion of the glaze in a separate bowl to serve with the cooked salmon later.
+(Alternatively, you can make a fresh batch of glaze for serving.)

 Step 03